Maryland THC Overview

 Where to Buy THC in Maryland

 Currently, Maryland residents may only buy hemp-derived THC products with no more than 0.3% THC legally from retail shops around the state and even online.
-However, there is one exception.
 Qualified and registered medical marijuana patients in the state can purchase marijuana-based THC products from cannabis dispensaries.
 Available THC products in the state include beverages, cereals, beer, gummies, and dietary supplements.
-Following the recent legalization of recreational cannabis in Maryland, residents who are 21 years and older can purchase cannabis-based THC products in the state.
+Following the recent legalization of recreational cannabis in Maryland, residents who are 21 years and older would, by July 1, 2023, be able to purchase cannabis-based THC products in the state.

 Maryland THC Overview.png